regolith-linux/regolith-linux.github.io/configure.md

 !
 ! -- Styles - Colors
 !
 !
 Uncomment one and only one of the following color definitions:
-#include "/etc/regolith/styles/color-solarized-dark"
+!#include "/etc/regolith/styles/color-solarized-dark"
 !#include "/etc/regolith/styles/color-solarized-light"
 !#include "/etc/regolith/styles/color-gruvbox"
-!#include "/etc/regolith/styles/color-nord"
+#include "/etc/regolith/styles/color-nord"

 ! -- Styles - Fonts
 !
+NOTE: Font packages may need to be installed when enabling typefaces.
 !
 Uncomment one and only one of the following font definitions:
 #include "/etc/regolith/styles/typeface-sourcecodepro"
 !#include "/etc/regolith/styles/typeface-ubuntu"

 ! -- Styles - Theme
 !
+NOTE: GTK theme and icon packages may need to be installed when enabling themes.
 !
 Uncomment one and only one of the following theme definitions:
+!
+!
+The following theme requires solarc-theme and arc-icon-theme to be installed.
-#include "/etc/regolith/styles/theme-regolith"
+!#include "/etc/regolith/styles/theme-regolith"
+!
+!
+The following theme requires gnome-themes-extra-data and adwaita-icon-theme to be installed.
 !#include "/etc/regolith/styles/theme-ubuntu-dark"
+!
+!
+The following theme requires nordic and paper-icon-theme to be installed
-!#include "/etc/regolith/styles/theme-nordic"
+#include "/etc/regolith/styles/theme-nordic"

 ! -- Applications
 !
-These files are not intended to be modified, however if you ! would like to configure a new apps Xresources to use Regolith ! theme info, this is the place to add it.
-!
+These files map values defined above into specific app settings.
 #include "/etc/regolith/styles/st-term"
 #include "/etc/regolith/styles/i3-wm"
 #include "/etc/regolith/styles/i3xrocks"